Homeowners Should Prepare for Hard Freeze

 Texas homeowner policies provide differing levels of coverage for water damage.
 If in doubt, policyholders can make one quick phone call to confirm their protection.

 “This is an excellent time for homeowners to take a look at their insurance policy or contact their insurance agent to confirm their coverage and deductible,” said Mark Hanna, a spokesperson for the Insurance Council of Texas.
-“With the temperature dropping well below freezing in most parts of the state, there is the chance that water pipes will burst and cause extensive damage.”
+“Any time the temperature drops well below freezing, if preventative steps are not taken, there is the chance that your water pipes can freeze and eventually burst, causing exstensive damage to your home.”

 Bitter cold temperatures can cause hundreds of millions of dollars to Texas homes and commercial buildings.
 Freezing temperatures in 1983 and 1989 were two of the coldest years on record and homeowners from the Red River to the coast suffered damage.